htsucml/TiMoS/README.md

 # Citation
 ```
-@inproceedings{
-chang2021timos,
+@inproceedings{chang2021timos,
   title={Situation and Behavior Understanding by Trope Detection on Films},
   author={Chen-Hsi Chang and Hung-Ting Su and Juiheng Hsu and Yu-Siang Wang and Yu-Cheng Chang and Zhe Yu Liu and Ya-Liang Chang and Wen-Feng Cheng and Ke-Jyun Wang  and Winston H. Hsu},
   booktitle={WWW},
   year={2021},
 }
 ```